 A psychologically healthy workplace supports the mental health needs of staff, helps keep staff engaged and productive and contributes to better services.4 Having a greater ability to cope, acquiring a sense of purpose and meaning, sharing in decision-making and finding fulfilment are as important for service providers as they are for the people with whom they work.
 Changing organizational culture and adopting recovery-oriented practices can enhance job satisfaction and reduce risk of compassion fatigue, emotional exhaustion and burnout.5 drawing on the value of their own recovery journey.
 Recovery-oriented practice, on the other hand, sees lived experience as a positive attribute and not as a liability.
 Creating a recovery culture encourages staff to use their own experiential knowledge, where appropriate, to inspire hope and model recovery.
 Disclosure is a useful tool within the therapeutic environment that can contribute to an organizational culture founded upon a sense of shared purpose.
+Staff and volunteers need to be recruited to reflect the diversity of the community, as well as for their recovery-oriented skills, knowledge and attitudes and for their personal attributes that inspire trust, instill hope, encourage autonomy and value partnership.
+People with lived experience must be actively engaged in shaping human resource practices, contributing to the revision of role descriptions, guiding recruitment processes, participating in hiring and orientation and informing and delivering ongoing training.
+The creation of workforce and professional development plans in partnership with those with lived experience and their families will help ensure that the education and tools provided to staff and volunteers strengthens recovery-oriented practice.

-There are already many people with lived experience active in mental health services at all levels of organizations - who continue to keep this identity secret because they fear discrimination or have been discouraged by professional regulation and training from
+There are already many people with lived experience active in mental health services - at all levels of organizations - who continue to keep this identity secret because they fear discrimination or have been discouraged by professional regulation and training from

-Irrespective of the type of service. service location, population served or professional roles, a recovery orientation provides a lens for assessing what individuals and organizations are doing.
+Irrespective of the type of service, service location, population served or professional roles, a recovery orientation provides a lens for assessing what individuals and organizations are doing.